patrickodacre/patrickodacre/README.md

 ## ⚡ About

-I am an experienced software engineer with a passion for cybersecurity.
+I am an experienced software engineer with a passion for cybersecurity, privacy, and secure computing.

 Currently working on: